 Mrs. Fields “Triple Chocolate” cookies have always been a favorite of mine!
-Unfortunately, Mrs. Fields isn’t as popular as it once was and their business has declined pretty rapidly.
+Unfortunately, Mrs. Fields is not as popular as it once was and their business has declined pretty rapidly.
 The only storefront that they have left in Indiana is in “Keystone at the Crossing” Mall – which I visit quite frequently!
 Not known to many…the Mrs. Fields store sits on the opposite side and down the strip from Abercrombie and Fitch – another struggling retail store.
-The people at Mrs. Fields know me by name (and yes, I’m aware what this means…) and they love to see me as much as I love to see them.
+The people at Mrs. Fields know me by name (and yes, I am aware what this means…) and they love to see me as much as I love to see them.
 The same family has owned Mrs. Fields at this particular location for years!
 They are aware of the struggling business, but they are doing what they love – making cookies.
 And I am there to help…in buying them AND eating them!
 Ha!

-Searching online for more information about the Mrs. Fields “Triple Chocolate” cookie (and no – I wasn’t searching for the calorie count) I came across a “duplicate” recipe!
-I couldn’t help but think that there could be the possibility that I could be making these delicious black cookies at home…and then I got a little worried.
+Searching online for more information about the Mrs. Fields “Triple Chocolate” cookie (and no – I was not searching for the calorie count) I came across a “duplicate” recipe!
+I couldn’t help but think that there could be the possibility that I could be making these delicious chocolate cookies at home…and then I got a little worried.
 Making them at home could be a good thing…or a very bad thing (for the waist line).
 I printed out the recipe and decided to risk it.

 I made the cookies and followed the recipe exactly.
 They were delicious!
 But…they were not Mrs. Fields.
 Not even close.
 I am keeping the recipe (and sharing it here with all of you), but nothing will ever come close to the original Mrs. Fields “Triple Chocolate” cookie.
-So – in saying that, this cookie is delicious – but I will still have to take my weekly (don’t judge me) trips to Mrs. Fields at the Fashion Mall at Keystone.
+So – in saying that, this cookie is delicious – but I will still have to take my weekly (please do not judge me) trips to Mrs. Fields at the Fashion Mall at Keystone.
 Hey – I have to do my part in saving their business!
 Ha!